google/cloudprober/docs/content/getting-started.md

-This information is good for debugging monitoring issues, but to really make sense of this data, you'll need to feed this data to another monitoring system like StackDriver or Prometheus.
+This information is good for debugging monitoring issues, but to really make sense of this data, you'll need to feed this data to another monitoring system like _Prometheus_ or _StackDriver_.
 Lets set up a Prometheus and Grafana stack to make pretty graphs for us.

 ## Running Prometheus